TrellixVulnTeam/swahilipython_SCMU/Doc/library/ctypes.rst

         Specifies the type of each element in the array.

-   Array subclass constructors accept positional arguments, used to initialize the elements in order.
+   Array subkundi constructors accept positional arguments, used to initialize the elements in order.

 .. class:: _Pointer

-   Private, abstract base class for pointers.
+   Private, abstract base kundi for pointers.

    Concrete pointer types are created by calling :func:`POINTER` with the type that will be pointed to; this is done automatically by